labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/step2.md

         self.shares = shares
         self.price = price
 ```

+In the `Stock` class, we use the `typedproperty` function to create type-checked attributes for `name`, `shares`, and `price`.
+When we create an instance of the `Stock` class, the type checking will be applied automatically.

 3. Let's create a test file to see this in action.
 Create a file named `test_stock.py` with the following code: